 Are Care to Share purchases tax deductible?
 Yes!
 The customer does not receive the Girl Scout product and does not benefit directly from paying for them so the purchase price is a charitable contribution.

 Can our Troop choose another organization for Care To Share?
 Yes, but you will need to order and deliver the products as a troop.
-Girls are still eligible for the patch.
 Magazine vouchers are virtual Care to Share only.
+Girls earn credit towards the Care to Share patch from virtual Care to Share sales only.

 Where do I get Care To Share receipts?
 Care to Share receipts are available on the Resources & Forms page for you to download and print.